…continuedThe Chance of Finding Aliens

 The Great Filter

 If star-traveling intelligences are extremely rare or nonexistent, despite an abundance of planets where life could begin, there must be some kind of "Great Filter" that prevents the emergence of interstellar colonists.
-Is the Great Filter something in our past, or in our future?
-If we've already passed it that is, if the filter is the origin of life, or the leap from prokaryotic to eukaryotic cells, or the leap from single-celled organisms to large multicellular animals, or from animal brains to technology-capable brains then the great test is behind us.
+Is the Great Filter something that's in our past, or in our future?
+If we've already passed it that is, if the filter is the origin of life, or the leap from prokaryotic to eukaryotic cells, or the leap from single-celled organisms to large multicellular animals, or from animal brains and societies to technology-capable brains and societies then the great test is behind us.
 We have already passed it, and our way is open to spreading to the stars.

 This reversal of optimism and pessimism is well presented by Nick Bostrum, director of the Future of Humanity Institute at Oxford, in Technology Review for May-June 2008.